 Business intelligence—also known as competitive intelligence—uses technology to conduct an analysis of business information.
 By researching historical and current business operations, business intelligence analysis can help a company overcome competition and gain market share.
 Conducting global market research, tracking your competitors worldwide, acquiring new sales leads, and evaluating opportunities—including finding new sources of supply on a brand new product idea—are all essential to good business practice.

-Through official filings with customs authorities and trade ministries, Datamyne currently tracks the trade flow of some 50 countries across five continents, including key markets in Latin America, Asia, Africa and the European Union, as well as US maritime commerce.
+Through official filings with customs authorities and trade ministries, Datamyne currently tracks the trade flow of some 50 countries across five continents, including key markets in Latin America, Asia, Africa, and the European Union, as well as U.S. maritime commerce.
 You can access this global trade data to improve the import-export performance of your business.
-Zepol, who was a strong competitor in the global business intelligence space, was acquired by Datamyne in 2015.
+Zepol, which was a strong competitor in the global business intelligence space, was acquired by Datamyne in 2015.

-The industries Datamyne serves are: global in general, chemical, energy and health and nutrition.
-Datamyne’s frequently asked questions (FAQ) covers everything from the source of its US trade data to how to determine the country of origin and how often data is updated.
+The industries Datamyne serves are global in general, chemical, energy, and health and nutrition.
+Datamyne’s frequently asked questions cover everything from the source of its U.S. trade data to how to determine the country of origin and how often data is updated.

 With Datamyne, you can find sales leads (download lists of U.S. importers and exporters by geographic region, shipment volume, and carrier), local suppliers (see what your competitors are importing from and exporting to), and monitor competitors (locate and qualify suppliers overseas that manufacture the products you sell or market).
 Like the other three global business intelligence companies in this list, Datamyne allows you to get in front of market shifts and trends in the global marketplace.

 Fees for Datamyne—including archived Zepol reports—vary, so be sure to inquire.
 These reports provide detailed data on international trade volumes, with Datamyne’s solutions focused on U.S. import and export trades using bill of lading data from U.S. Customs information.